into-the-v0id/env.php/README.md

 ### Normalizer

-If you want to strip spaces or quotes from your environment variables, you may configure this via `Env::setNormalizer()`.
+If you want to strip spaces or quotes from your environment variables, then you may configure this via `Env::setNormalizer()`.
 Have a look at [src/Normalizer](./src/Normalizer) for available Normalizers.

+This is not done by default, because your environment variables should not contain any unwanted spaces or quotes.
+If they do you probably should fix the declaration of those environment variables instead.

 ### Parser